-At CareerJoy™ we offer face-to-face coaching at our 6 locations across Canada, as well as the option and flexibility of telephone and Skype coaching coast-to-coast.
+At CareerJoy™ we offer face-to-face & team workshops & leadership coaching at our 12 locations across Canada, Toronto, Ottawa, Mississauga, Calgary, Edmonton, Vancouver, Halifax, Winnipeg, Kitchener/Waterloo, Kingston & Montreal.
+We also off the option and flexibility of telephone and Skype coaching coast-to-coast.
 We are unique in the marketplace; our approach is personal, authentic and practical.
 We’ve created sophisticated services that build on the individual abilities of our clients.
 Our assessment tools are chosen from a mix of those we’ve developed and the best from outside – we customize the assessment to fit the needs of our customers.
-Because each client has distinct needs, our services are multi-dimensional and we build a team of specialists to meet each client's needs.
+Because each client has distinct needs, our services are multi-dimensional and we build a team of specialists to meet each client’s needs.
 As an employer you have needs that are unique to your organization.
 At CareerJoy we provide coaching and leadership programs throughout the entire employee career lifecycle.

 CareerJoy™ is headed by Canada’s Career Coach Alan Kearns who is a Workopolis career expert, author of Get the Right Job Right Now!, and a regular contributor to Canadian media on the latest trends in the Canadian workforce.
 Our team of coaches is uniquely trained to help your employees achieve career success.
 We are the official career coaching company for Workopolis, Queen’s University Alumni, Carleton University Alumni, Bishop’s University Alumni, Dalhousie University Alumni, OCAD Alumni, Kwantlen Polytechnic University Alumnni, Nippissing Univeristy Alumni, University of Toronto and Athabasca University Alumni and numerous other respected Canadian organizations.